Distance: Approximately 135km from Cape Naturaliste Lighthouse to Cape Leeuwin Lighthouse.

 Transport: there is no public transport right to the Track.
 Daily bus services operate between Augusta, Margaret River, Dunsborough and Busselton.
 Taxis are available from these towns.

-Sole accommodation operators also offer courtesy drop-offs and pick-up to and from the Track. this can be checked on this website on the Accommodation and Services Page.
+Some accommodation operators also offer courtesy drop-offs and pick-up to and from the Track.
+This can be checked on this website on the Accommodation and Services Page.

 Charter transport is available from private operators and these are listed on the Transport Services page of this website.